top of page

 Knowing about the different soy found in supermarket foods can help you make your own decision about the level of soy you avoid for your baby thorugh your breast milk.

-These foods or foods containing these ingredients are to be avoided, and unquestionably the 'Contains Soy' statement supports this decision.
+These foods or foods containing these ingredients are to be avoided, and the food packaging will have a 'contains soy' allergen statment.

 FOOD OR DRINK